-Why? with Hannibal Buress
+Why?
+With Hannibal Buress premiere react

 Why?
 With Hannibal Buress, the latest addition to the Comedy Central stable, isn’t shy about trying its best to fit in with the rest of the crowd.
 It has traces of The Daily Show or The Nightly Show’s desire to touch on topical events along with the set-up of Key & Peele’s early years or Chappelle’s Show, cutting between Buress before a crowd and pre-recorded segments.

 The premiere’s apparent DNA blended with Buress’ unique style leads to a disjointed but occasionally funny premiere.
 But even despite some of its success, I came away unsure of what exactly Why? wants to be going forward.
 When it works, it’s a reminder of why Buress earned his own show in the first place.
 When it doesn’t, it makes you wonder if you’re watching the same comedian from a few moments earlier.

 After a Conan O’Brien and Andy Richter cameo, Why? opens with Buress in stand-up mode, poking fun at the show’s name.
 “Part of me really likes the name of my show and part of me thinks they did it because it would make it really easy to replace me and slap somebody else’s name on it,” he quips.

 He moves on to do a quickfire round of stand-up jokes, moving from Caitlyn Jenner to Donald Trump to Greece in a couple of minutes.
 Buress blasts through jokes rather than allows the salient observations to land.
 It feels less like a stand-up bit and more like the introduction for more extended jokes that never come.
 Instead, he segues into a surprisingly long joke about staying in hotels.
 Even if it ends in a Bill Cosby joke, the idea feels like a cut idea from his tour rather than one that fits with the other topical humor.